 Delicious Without Compromise

 At Peoples Coffee, we believe in simplicity and quality without compromise.
-We exist to;
+We exist to:

 - Source coffee in the most ethical way possible

-- Value People in all parts of our Supply Chain
+- Value people in all parts of our supply chain

-- Minimise our Impact on the environment
+- Minimise our impact on the environment

-- Produce at the highest quality imaginable
+- Produce the highest quality coffee imaginable

 Coffee is more than a beverage; it's a connection between people, nature, and communities.
 We believe that this interaction deserves a responsible approach, one that guarantees exceptional taste, environmental stewardship, and fairness to those who cultivate it.

-organic
+organic coffee

-Fair trade
+Fair trade coffee

-Farmer cooperatives are the heart and soul of the Fair Trade system as they provide the small lot farmer with access to the coffee market.
+Farmer cooperatives are the heart and soul of the Fair Trade coffee system as they provide the small lot farmer with access to the coffee market.
 Long-term partnerships coupled with social premiums built into the price we pay for coffee is the only lasting way to make a difference at origin, providing opportunities for farmer-initiated community development projects.

 Deep Dive